NativeScript/plugins/packages/biometrics/README.md

 ### Fallback to Pin

-To allow the user to fallback on lock screen credentials, set `pinFallback` to `true`.
+To allow the user authentification to fallback on lock screen credentials, set `pinFallback` to `true`.
 This also disables cryptography.

 ```typescript
 biometricAuth